audioplastic/ooura/README.md

 1) `no-mixed-operators` is disabled.
 Conventional [XO](https://github.com/sindresorhus/xo) linting requires only one type of arithmetic operator per command unless each operator is explicitly separated using parentheses.
 For DSP code, this causes a lot of unnecessary verbosity.
 If you're an engineer with a grasp of the basic order of operations (BODMAS), then redundant parentheses are bad style.
 2) `one-var` is disabled.
 I understand the reasoning for this rule, but this code is ported from C, where a common idiom is to declare all variables at the top of each function.
 Disabling this rule allows the JS and C versions of the code to be more easily comparable.

-The spec folder is also excluded from XO linting as part of `npm test` due to errors raised in relation to the way that the Jasmine test framework operated.
-However, it is still recommended to manually run `xo --fix spec/*` after modifying unit tests to maintain a level of consistency.
+The spec folder is also excluded from XO linting as part of `npm test` due to errors raised in relation to the way that the Jasmine test framework operates.
+It is still recommended to manually run `xo --fix spec/*` after modifying unit tests to maintain a level of consistency.